openplayerjs/openplayerjs/docs/usage.md

         enablePreloading,
         // Language for ads (for more details, check: https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/localization) language,
-        // If set to `true`, play infintely an Ad loop,
+        // If set to `true`, play infinitely an Ad loop,
         // Maximum number of redirects before the subsequent redirects will be denied (by default, `4`) numRedirects,
         // Custom path/URL to IMA SDK
         sdkPath,
+        // Options to allow IMA SDK to use a custom clickable element for mobile devices
+        // Otherwise, IMA SDK will show a `Learn more` layer
+        customClick: {
+            enable,
+            label,
+        },
     },
     dash: {
         // Possible values are SW_SECURE_CRYPTO, SW_SECURE_DECODE, HW_SECURE_CRYPTO, HW_SECURE_CRYPTO,